 As from 2017, data for quarterly sales of housing cooperative dwellings can be part of the deliveries to Eurostat.

 With statistics on freehold dwellings and housing cooperative dwellings in place, only one type of ownership is missing in order to make the statistics on dwelling sales complete.
 This ownership form, dwellings owned through shares or bonds, constitutes around 2 per cent of the sold dwellings.

 By using registration data for both housing cooperative and freehold dwellings we will have a more comprehensive source for sold dwellings.
 The paper presents some measures on how to distinguish between new and existing dwelling sales.
 When it comes to the number of sales, new detached houses are challenging to capture.
 The value of the dwellings is especially difficult for housing cooperatives where the shared debt is missing in the registration.
 Although some adjustments might be necessary in the future, Statistics Norway can start to produce indicators on house sales distributed by estimates of new and existing dwellings.

-Anders Haglund, Trond Steinset, Mona Takle
+Authors: Anders Haglund, Trond Steinset and Mona Takle